nasa-jpl/explorer-1/README.md

 - copies the css from all matching vue components and puts them into individual scss files in `/src/scss/components`
 - overwrites `_components.scss` with `@import` statements for each component scss file created
-- **important note**: currently, the components array in `main.config.js` only works for components that live in a parent folder of the same name

 ## References